tarwn/lessthandot-hugo/blogs/content/posts/2010-08-21-post-300-or-why-all-developers-should-be.md

 }
 ```

 I cannot tell you how many times I search my old blog posts for either myself or co-workers, the post [How to enable xp_cmdshell and Ad Hoc Distributed Queries on SQL Server 2005][2] is probably my most searched post.
-Whenever I or someone else installs SQL Server, the first issue is always openrowset and xp_cmdshell don’t work..what do I do?
+Whenever I or someone else installs SQL Server, the first issue is always openrowset and xp_cmdshell don't work..what do I do?
 Of course I have all the source code in SVN but when a friend or a newsgroup user asks how to do something, it is much easier to just give them the link to the blog post.
 Sometimes a person will leave a comment with another way to accomplish the same task, this is great because now you have both of them in the same place.

 # Your blog will be part of your business card